 - According to the latest medical research, sucking on a pacifier reduces the chances of Sudden Infant Death Syndrome.

 - Not using a pacifier correctly can lead to problems with breastfeeding, teeth (cavities and overbites) and even ear infections.

 - Homemade pacifiers, pacifiers dipped in a sweet liquid or pacifiers tied around the neck are not very secure and could be harmful and even deadly for a baby.
 If you decide to use a pacifier for your child, use it the right way.

 Instructions for use

-- Always check if the baby is hungry, tired or bored before giving him his pacifier.
+- Always check if the baby is hungry, tired or bored before giving them their pacifier.
 Not every problem is solved with a pacifier.
-Feed the baby, let him take a nap and talk to him!
+Feed the baby, let them take a nap or play with them!

 - Before using a new pacifier, you must boil it in water for 5 minutes to sterilize it.
 Wait until it cools down before giving it to your baby.

 - Wash it in hot soapy water after each use to keep it clean.
 A recent study took 40 pacifiers and showed that 52.5% of them had traces of microorganisms.